Newtonian limit of Einsteinian gravity: from dynamics of Solar system to dynamics of stars in spiral galaxies: Newtonian Limit of Einsteinian Gravity and Quantum Dynamics of Solar System (Specifics)

-In developing his theory of general relativity Einstein was aware of previous efforts at calculation of bending of light and perihelion shift for Mercury based on Newton's mechanics.
-In particular, bending of light based on Newtonian theory was calculated by Soldner in 1804 [7,8].
-Calculation of the perihelion of Mercury, as well as other planets was done by Le Verier [8] in 1859\footnote{E.g. see Wikipedia
+After suggestive discussion of previous section it is instructive to arrive at the same conclusions via entirely different \ route.\ \ This task is accomplished in this section.\ \ In developing his theory of general relativity Einstein was aware of previous efforts at calculation of bending of light and perihelion shift for Mercury based on Newton's mechanics.
+In particular, bending of light based on Newtonian theory was calculated by Soldner in 1804 [$7,8$].
+Calculation of the perihelion of Mercury, as well as other planets was done by Le Verier [$8$] in 1859\footnote{E.g. see Wikipedia

 http://en.wikipedia.org/wiki/Urbain\_Le\_Verrier}.
-His computations yielded 526.7 seconds of arc per century as compared with \ best modern theoretical value of 532.
-At the same time the observed precession is known to be 575.
+His computations yielded 526.7 seconds of arc per century as compared with \ the best modern theoretical value of 532.
+Our readers are advised to read [$42$] before they continue with reading.
+The observed precession is known to be 575.
 The difference between these two is 43 seconds of arc per century.
-It is famous Einstein's result for perihelion shift for Mercury.
-In Einstein's calculations no mention of Le Verier's results were made.
+It is famous Einstein's result for the perihelion shift for Mercury.
+In Einstein's calculations no mention of Le Verrier's results were made.
 This leaves us with the following problem.
 If we believe Einstein, then Mercury should move on a geodesic.
-But if this is so, then how to look at Le Verier's result obtained by explicit account of \ gravitational interactions between the Mercury and the rest of planets?
+But if this is so, then how to look at Le Verrier's result obtained by explicit account of \ gravitational interactions between the Mercury and the rest of planets?
 This brings us back to results of previous section.
 This time, however, we would like to look at the same problem differently.
-For this purpose we would like to discuss briefly results by Le Verier in a simplified form taken from [8].
+For this purpose, we are going to discuss briefly the results by Le Verrier in a simplified form taken from [$8$].